Hector Xtravaganza: Ballroom scene

 The deepening AIDS crisis of the early 1990s impacted the House of Xtravaganza and the broader ballroom scene.
 Hector himself was diagnosed as HIV-positive by 1985.
 Mother Angie Xtravaganza died from complication of AIDS in 1993.
 That same year, Hector assumed the role of House Father, a position he held until 2003.
 These experiences drove Hector to use his notoriety as a ballroom personality in support of HIV/AIDS awareness campaigns and projects.

 During his tenure as House Father, Hector hosted numerous events for the ballroom community.
 He also developed a reputation as an advisor to other houses and younger members of the growing ballroom scene, which had begun to network to cities across the United States.
 By the mid-1990s, Hector legally changed his name to Hector Xtravaganza, further demonstrating his association with the House as his chosen surrogate family and his self-created identity.
 He was featured in the 1996 documentary film “Mirror, Mirror” and the 2006 documentary “How Do I Look” directed by Wolfgang Busch.

 In 2004, Hector took the honorary title of House Grandfather, with former Madonna dancer and choreographer Jose Gutierez Xtravaganza taking the role of House Father.
 Hector had the words “Grandfather” and “Xtravaganza” tattooed on his forearms and frequently posed for photos displaying the inked title.
 In 2005, Hector Xtravaganza was inducted to the Ballroom Hall of Fame, an elite group of ballroom pioneers and icons.
 He was extensively interviewed for Chantal Regnault's Voguing & the Ballroom Scene 1989-92 (Soul Jazz books, 2011) and appeared in Legendary: Inside the House Ballroom Scene (Duke University Press, 2013) by Gerard H. Gaskin.
 He appeared in the Icona Pop music video for "All Night" along with other House of Xtravaganza members.
 In 2017, veteran television producer Ryan Murphy began working on a drama for the FX network set in the New York ballroom scene of the 1980s.
-To ensure an accurate depiction of ballroom culture of the period, several consultants were enlisted to assist on the show, including Hector Xtravaganza.
+To ensure an accurate depiction of ballroom culture of the period, several consultants were enlisted to assist on the show, including Hector Xtravaganza, Sol Pendavis, and Freddie Pendavis.
 The series Pose premiered on FX in June 2018.